"I could see visions of Belfast it must have been a trying time for the Captain," Richard Geddes wrote to his wife, four days before the Titanic sank.

 While the remains of the Titanic have long been lost to time, the memories and experiences of those aboard its sinking ship that fateful night will always be remembered.

-After getting caught up on Richard Geddes’ love letter to his wife before the sinking of Titanic, read about the love letter that was finally received by a World War II veteran after 72 years.
+After getting caught up on Richard Geddes’ love letter to his wife before the sinking of Titanic, read about the Titanic 2.
 Then learn interesting Titanic facts you’ve never heard before.